A Flow-rate-conserving CNN-based Domain Decomposition Method for Blood Flow Simulations: Performance Analysis

-The eight trained surrogate models from the previous section are now each used as inexact subdomain solvers within the CNN-Schwarz-Flow approach; see \cref{sec:global_image_prediction}.
+The six trained surrogate models from the previous section are now each used as inexact subdomain solvers within the CNN-Schwarz-Flow approach; see \cref{sec:global_image_prediction}.
 The entire configuration details are listed in \cref{tab:dd_combined_params}.

-We test the algorithm for all $770$ simulations on the corresponding global pixel grids of size $2305 \times 128$ pixels.
+We first test the algorithm for all $770$ simulations on the corresponding global pixel grids of size $2305 \times 128$ pixels.
 Each global grid is decomposed into overlapping subdomains with a respective overlap width of $\delta=2\xi$.
 The overlap $\delta$ determines both the number of overlapping subdomains and the total pixel area covered by the union of the subdomains.
 The extended outlet area ensures that fully developed flow profiles are maintained in the outlet cross-section, making the slight deviations in pixel coverage not relevant for further analysis.
-Using a flow-rate-conserving CNN, the $x$-velocity component is corrected to preserve the inlet flow rate for all interior subdomains after just one red-black iteration due to the integrated constraint layer.
-In contrast, a purely data-driven approach requires velocity information to be propagated iteratively from the global boundaries inwards.
-To reduce the required Schwarz iterations when using the data-driven CNN, we initialize in both cases the $x$-component with a parabolic profile; see \cref{sec:global_image_prediction}.
-In preliminary tests, we confirmed that with a sufficiently low tolerance $\epsilon$, both, no initialization and parabolic initialization, converge to essentially the same global solution.
+For both the flow-rate-conserving and data-driven CNNs the velocity $x$-component for the interior subdomains is initialized with a parabolic velocity profile; see \cref{sec:global_image_prediction}.
 We use an empirically determined value for the tolerance $\epsilon$.
 In general, the choice of the stopping criterion and the tolerance remains an open research question and depends, for example, on the specific problem scales.
-As an error metric, we compute the global relative error (GRE), that is,